eshita19/spring/README.md

          - **Bean implement ```InitializingBean`` and implement ```afterPropertiesSet```** : Called once bean's DI is complete.
 Not recommended as it binds code to Spring as you need to implement spring interface.
          - **Init method** : In the case of XML-based configuration metadata, you can use the init-method attribute to specify the name of the method that has a void no-argument signature.
 With Java configuration, you can use the initMethod attribute of @Bean.
 We can specify default init method for all beans using ```default-init-method```.
          - **Annotation @PostConstruct**-  Using these annotations means that your beans are not coupled to Spring-specific interfaces
+         - Order of invocation - 1. @PostConstruct, 2.
+InitailizingBean's afterPropertiesSet, 3.
+Any init-method

       2. **Destruction callbacks**:
             - **Bean implement ```DisposableBean`` and implement ```destroy```** : Not recommended as it binds code to Spring as you need to implement spring interface.
          - **Destroy method** : In the case of XML-based configuration metadata, you can use the destroy-method attribute to specify the name of the method that has a void no-argument signature.
 With Java configuration, you can use the destroyMethod attribute of @Bean.We can specify default destroy method for all beans using ```default-destroy-method```.
          - **Annotation @PreDestroy**-  Using these annotations means that your beans are not coupled to Spring-specific interfaces
+          - Order of invocation - 1. @PreDestroy, 2.
+DisposableBean's destroy, 3.
+Any destroy-method